home and

 Discrimination in Disaster Aid (suggested by George Kent)

-Could potential Disaster Diplomacy outcomes, and their ultimate success or failure, be influenced by the culture, race, ethnicity, or religion of the parties (e.g. countries or political groups) involved?
-Would successful Disaster Diplomacy be more likely when the parties are from similar groups, due to empathy?
+Could potential disaster diplomacy outcomes, and their ultimate success or failure, be influenced by the culture, race, ethnicity, or religion of the parties (e.g. countries or political groups) involved?
+Would successful disaster diplomacy be more likely when the parties are from similar groups, due to empathy?
 Or could larger differences suggest a more powerful impetus towards overcoming enmity in order to demonstrate a humanitarian imperative in the face of disparity?
 One aspect of this issue which could be explored are case studies where racism, sexism, and other biases were evident in the disaster assistance proffered to survivors.

 Examples are: